-Ah, poor Jerome, said his master, but it's all his own fault-he has been ill for these eight days past, but he would keep on; there was no persuading him; he would work.
-At last he could not hold his head up any longer, but
+Ah, poor Jerome, said his master, but it's all his own fault--he has been ill for these eight days past, but he would keep on; there was no persuading him; he would work.
+At last he could not hold his head up any longer, but for all that we had much ado to get him to bed.
+He undertook more than he could go through, that he might board and lodge with us, and so now he has killed himself with downright labour.

 Every word was a mortal stab to the peace of Madame F.; she addressed herself to the physician, and with wringing hands and flowing tears conjured him not to abandon Jerome.
-He was a man of humanity; and, besides, his curiosity was strongly incited by every thing he had heard and seen; he therefore readily enagged to spend part of the night with his patient.
+He was a man of humanity; and, besides, his curiosity was strongly incited by every thing he had heard and seen; he therefore readily engaged to spend part of the night with his patient.